Canary (video game): Characters

 Megumi Chigasaki is a woman who hangs around in the shopping district street.
 Upon meeting her, she is very active and energetic and gets in a fight with Youhei at the beginning of her path starting on May 28.
-Youhei later finds out that she's homeless and lives in a shipwreck all by herself.
+Youhei later finds out that she is homeless and lives in a shipwreck all by herself.
 During the map location, she is often found in the shopping district street.